 - Improved work–life balance.
-When given the freedom that comes with a remote work environment, employees are no longer rigidly tied to standard working hours.
+When given the freedom that comes with a work from home job, employees are no longer rigidly tied to standard working hours.
 This, in turn, frees them to pursue aspects of life that improve the quality and productivity of their work.
 Work-life balance is becoming increasingly attractive to the newest generation of workers entering the business world, which in turn makes a remote company much competitive when seeking entry-level employees.

 - High productivity.
 Many people look at a virtual work environment and all they can see is how employees could game the system by getting paid while doing little to no work.
 However, companies that choose to go the remote work route usually report higher productivity and efficiency from their employees.
 No doubt this is due in part to their recruiting techniques, but it seems as if a virtual work environment is particularly attractive to self-starters that are willing to take responsibility for their own work.

 - Excellent employee satisfaction.
 All the companies profiled in this article had excellent ratings from Glassdoor as it regards employee satisfaction.
 Satisfied employees are more likely to remain loyal to the company, put their best efforts into the work, work more efficiently, and stay longer.
 The recent media coverage of the internal issues faced on companies like Uber and Google shows that the public does not approve of companies that do not treat their employees fairly.
 A good employee satisfaction rating can help companies compete not just for the best workers but for the best customers.